comed-ian/CTF-Writeups/pwnable.kr/toddlers_bottle/README.md

   print(p.recvline())
 ```

 ### uaf

+*Exploit Primitive*: Use after free (UAF)

+*Exploit Technique*: Pointer corruption on the heap, triggered by UAF

 This is the first heap challenge, and it introduces a basic Use After Free vulnerability in a C++ executable.
 The key to this challenge is understanding how C++ uses inheritance and constructors to create the `man` and `woman` classes.
 The data is split into two areas: the vtables which contain constructor and member function addresses, and the heap which stores relevant data to each object.
 An example of each is shown below.

 ```